aemiink/aemiink/README.md

 📫I'm here to offer you a great opportunity!
 A lot of things you will find on this github account will make your life easier! <br>
 _📚 Here is a complete list of quick codings and guides you can find on this github account_ <br>

-- **🔭 I’m currently working** on Javascript, React.js, Typescript, Next.js, Django, Flask, Flutter, SAAS,
+- **🔭 I’m currently working** on Javascript, React.js, Typescript, Next.js, Django, Flask, Flutter, SAAS, C#, Unity
-- **🌱 I’m currently learning** Machine Learning
+- **🌱 I’m currently learning** Machine Learning, Game Development
 - **👯 I’m looking to** collaborate on cross-functional team
 - **💬 Ask me** about anything